MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 ## License and subscriptions management experience

-If you've purchased a Teams app subscription, you can manage the subscription through **Manage your apps**.
-You can only manage subscriptions you purchased.
-You can access the list of subscriptions and their details, and perform the following actions to manage the subscription:
+Users can manage the app subscriptions purchased in Microsoft Teams through the **Manage your apps** section.
+It allows to access the list of subscriptions and their details, and perform the following actions to manage the subscription:

-* Change a plan.
+* Change a plan
-* Buy or remove licenses.
+* Buy or remove licenses
-* Update a payment method.
+* Update a payment method
-* Cancel a subscription.
+* Cancel a subscription
-* View your invoices.
+* View your invoices

+Start by navigating to the Manage your apps section in Microsoft Teams.
+From there, select the subscription you wish to manage.
+You'll then see a detailed view of the selected subscription, where you can perform the aforementioned actions.

 The following example shows how users can manage licenses for third-party apps from the Teams Store: